jmfernandez/py_gridfs_fuse/README.md

 # python gridfs fuse
-A FUSE wrapper around MongoDB gridfs using python and pyfuse3.
+A couple of FUSE wrappers around MongoDB gridfs using python3 and pyfuse3.

 This work is based on <https://github.com/axiros/py_gridfs_fuse>
 and <https://github.com/Liam-Deacon/py_gridfs_fuse> developments.

+There are two implementations:

+* The classical one from axiros and Liam Deacon.
+It is a full filesystem, with subdirectories, but it is not compatible with existing GridFS collections.

+* The naive one.
+It is fully compatible with existing GridFS collections, but it is not able to hold subdirectories, and some write scenarios are not supported.

-## Usage
+## Usage (classical)

 ```bash
 gridfs_fuse --mongodb-uri="mongodb://127.0.0.1:27017" --database="gridfs_fuse" --mount-point="/mnt/gridfs_fuse" # --options=allow_other